 A penny for his thoughts.

 The Republic of Ireland international was originally supposed to go out on loan to Atletico Madrid, but Spurs hit their loanee limit on deadline day so they allowed him to terminate his contract instead.

-But Doherty doesn’t have any regrets and is relishing the experience.
+But Doherty doesn’t have any regrets about the experience.

-“I have learned to deal with it,” he said whilst away on international duty.
+“I have learned to deal with it,” he said whilst away on international duty in the spring.

 “I am at Atleti until the end of the season and I am using it as a learning experience.
 I am improving by training with world-class players every day.
 I am using the six months I have there to try to improve, to try to better understand the game, and improve in general.”